 - Police and Public Safety

 - University Counsel

 This section is designed to assist former, current, or prospective Human Research Participants in obtaining information or offering input regarding research and clinical trials.
-It provides contact information for the Research Subjects Advocate and answers frequently asked questions.
+It provides contact information for the Research Subject Advocate and answers frequently asked questions.

-On the University of Maryland Baltimore campus, the School of Medicine serves as the foundation for a large academic health center that combines medical education, biomedical research, patient care, and community service.
+On the University of Maryland, Baltimore campus, the School of Medicine serves as the foundation for a large academic health center that combines medical education, biomedical research, patient care, and community service.
 With the support of our patient care partners, including University of Maryland Medical System and the Baltimore VA Medical Center, the School of Medicine offers clinical trials addressing a wide range of health problems, such as cancer, HIV/AIDS, neurologic diseases, heart diseases, kidney diseases, high blood pressure, trauma, and psychiatric problems.
-The School of Medicine also has active research and development programs in vaccines, complementary medicine, and in medical devices and technology.
+The School of Medicine also has active research and development programs in vaccines, complementary medicine, and medical devices and technology.

 OHRP’s Division of Education and Development:

 New resources are available on OHRP’s About Research Participation website, www.hhs.gov/about-research-participation.
 A video about randomization that helps participants understand randomization in the context of research is now available in Spanish.
 This video explains what researchers mean when they say a study is “randomized,” and how randomization might affect participants’ experiences in a study.
 This video is the fourth in a series that’s available in English and Spanish.